 If you make up a smoothie with strong flavors then you’ll barely taste half a teaspoon of gold paste blended into it.
-This smoothie for arthritis or detox smoothie recipe would be particularly good ones to add it to.
+This smoothie for arthritis would be a great one to add it to.

 3. In Vegetable Juices

 Golden paste goes particularly well stirred into carrot juice and even this parsley juice recipe for kidney and liver detox.

 4. Golden Salad Dressing

 Mix together 2 tablespoons of olive oil, 1 tablespoon of lemon juice and 1 teaspoon of turmeric paste for a tangy and nutritious salad dressing with a beautiful golden color.

 5. Add to Soups or Bone Broth